JedWatson/react-select/README.md

 When your async process finishes getting the options, pass them to `callback(err, data)` in a Object `{ options: [] }`.

 The select control will intelligently cache options for input strings that have already been fetched.
+Cache can be disabled by setting `allowCache` to `false`.
 Async options will still be filtered like the normal options array, so if your async process would only return a smaller set of results for a more specific query, also pass `complete: true` in the callback object.

 Unless you specify the property `autoload={false}` the control will automatically load the default set of options (i.e. for `input: ''`) when it is mounted.